Haiti’s Gold Rush: An Ecological Crime in the Making

 Hachey comments with evident enthusiasm: “What we’re most excited about is that we found some silver which was never really realized before.
 It’s the first silver discovery in Haiti….
 Part of the reason why it was never really discovered was that historically there was so much copper prevalent — there’s a lot of outcropping at the surface.
 The people who did the work before did not do much testing, even for gold….
 The geology is a little complex for a copper porphyry, but in a good way.
 The surprises that we’re getting are all good ones.”

 UPDATES on December 21 and 28, 2012, Associated Press, VCS Mining.
-Haiti’s Mining Director Ludner Remarais has issued a gold exploitation permit to VCS Mining LLC (and its wholly-owned subsidiary Delta Societe Miniere S.A.), a U.S. company based in North Carolina, and gold and copper exploitation permits to SOMINE S.A.
-SOMINE is 66.4% owned by Canada’s Majescor Resources Inc and 33.6% owned by a group of unidentified, and possibly nonexistent, Haitian investors.
-According to Majescor CEO Dan Hachey: The permit “allows us to finally produce and make money, at least get to that step….
+Under cover of the holidays, Haiti’s Mining Director Ludner Remarais issued a gold exploitation permit to VCS Mining LLC (and its wholly-owned subsidiary Delta Societe Miniere S.A.), a U.S. company based in North Carolina, and gold and copper exploitation permits to SOMINE S.A.
+SOMINE is 66.4 percent owned by Canada’s Majescor Resources Inc and 33.6 percent owned by a group of unidentified, and possibly nonexistent, Haitian investors.
+According to Majescor CEO Dan Hachey: the permit “allows us to finally produce and make money, at least get to that step….
 It’s also a great step forward for the mining industry in Haiti.”
 SOMINE engineer Michel Lamarre said he expects exploration to start in 36 to 42 months, and VCS CEO Angelo Viard expects his company to enter into “production” within 29 to 38 months.
 The gold permits are for five years and renewable for up to 25 years, with a possible renewal for another 10 years if new resources are discovered.
 These permits were issued by Remarais without any environmental-impact assessment (EIA).

-Update on January 24, 2013, Defend Haiti.
-After a meeting of Haiti’s Senate Committee on Public Works and Communication, Minister of Public Works, Transportation and Communication Jacques Rousseau, and Director General of Mining and Energy Ludner Remarais on Tuesday January 22, the Senate met and rejected the agreements made by Remarais with the U.S. and Canadian mining companies in December, pending a review of the companies and the agreements.
+UPDATE on January 24, 2013, Defend Haiti.
+After a meeting of Haiti’s Senate Committee on Public Works and Communication, Minister of Public Works, Transportation and Communication Jacques Rousseau, and Director General of Mining and Energy Ludner Remarais on Tuesday, January 22, 2013, the Senate met and rejected the agreements made by Remarais with the U.S. and Canadian mining companies in December 2012, pending a review of the companies and the agreements.

 Editor’s Note: News Junkie Post co-Editor in Chief, Dady Chery, broke this story on May 2, 2012.
+She is the author of We Have Dared to Be Free: Haiti’s Struggle Against Occupation.
 Photograph one by Sky Truth; photographs two, five and six by United Nations Photo.
 Photograph four by Stormy Dog and photograph seven by Andrew Kuznetsov.
+Photographs eight, nine and ten by Alex Proimos.